Beginning Russian

 Distributional Area: |

-importance.
-Accuracy and fluency in speaking and writing in Russian is
+grammar constructions in speaking and writing in Russian is pursued and

-are introduced through a wide variety of adapted texts, including poetry,
+encouraged.
+Advanced grammar constructions are introduced through a wide

 Continuing Russian |